 What is the Lighthouse trail?

-In Autumn 2020, we will shine a light across the north-east, Orkney and Shetland with over 30 lighthouses designed and created by some of the regions most talented artists continuing the region’s
+In Autumn 2020, we will shine a light across the north-east, Orkney and Shetland with over forty-five lighthouses designed and created by some of the regions most talented artists continuing the region’s cultural revolution.

 This project is brought to you by CLAN Cancer Support, in partnership with Wild in Art, to raise significant funds and awareness to the vital support provided by CLAN to people affected by cancer across the north-east, Moray, Orkney and Shetland.